calebtuttle/localcrypto/README.md

     pip install -r requirements.txt

-while in the localcrypto directory.
+while in the outermost localcrypto directory.

 ## Running an example
 First, while in the outermost localcrypto directory, run the following command: